 It’s been such an interesting experience all in all.
 It definitely was so outside of my comfort zone as that’s my personality type.
 Boy it’s tough walking into something like this alone and remaining alone the entire time apart from 3 conversations I had.

 It’s also easy to get swept along with the hype!
 I was 10 – 15 years older than the average attendee, and older than 90% of the speakers.
 At times I felt it!
+The people that this kind of event appeals to are certainly nothing like me.

 However would I change anything?
 No, not really!
 I would seriously recommend it for new and seasoned wedding photographers who want to feel reinvigorated.
 There’s something powerful about knowing what you didn’t know before.